 Love Bird Almost Famous Chicken

-This restaurant has precisely what you'd assume - AMAZING fried chicken!
+This restaurant has precisely what you'd assume - AMAZING fried chicken.
 Check out this restaurant that is known for its fresh chicken that is coated in homemade batter.
-It is hard to find fried chicken that has that crunch and is still juicy inside!
+It is hard to find fried chicken with that crunch and still juicy inside.

 Cob & Pen

-This restaurant is located just blocks away from downtown Lakeland.
-It offers excellent craft beer, boutique wine, fine food, and a fun atmosphere!
+This restaurant is located blocks away from downtown Lakeland.
+It offers excellent craft beer, boutique wine, fine food, and a fun atmosphere.
 It is a must-try.
-Remember to check out the happy hour 4 pm-6 pm or 10pm-close!
+Remember to check out the happy hour from 4 pm to 6 pm or 10 pm to close.

-This is where you will find delicious seafood smothered in garlic cajun seasoning!
+This is where you will find delicious seafood smothered in garlic cajun seasoning.
 The Krunchy Krab provides high-quality seafood and chicken wings to its customers.
-If you are in the mood for some crab legs, shrimp, mussels, etc., this is the place to visit!
+This is the place to visit if you are in the mood for some crab legs, shrimp, mussels, etc..

 This is just a short list of some of the highly-rated restaurants in Lakeland, Florida.

-A few fan favorites are Lakeland Loft, Linksters Tap Room, The Pink Piano, MINT Hookah Lounge, Ybor Cigars & Spirits, Galaxy Bar, and more!
-Check out these locations if you want a fun night out with friends or a nice date night!
+A few fan favorites are Lakeland Loft, Linksters Tap Room, The Pink Piano, MINT Hookah Lounge, Ybor Cigars & Spirits, Galaxy Bar, and more.
+Check out these locations for a fun night out with friends or a nice date night!

 Lakeland has a total of 38 lakes within its city limits.
-Lake Parker is the largest lake in Lakeland, covering approximately 2,200 acres with a maximum depth of 20 feet!
-The smallest lake in Lakeland is Lake Blanton covering only 2.5 acres.
+Lake Parker is the largest lake in Lakeland, covering approximately 2,200 acres with a maximum depth of 20 feet.
+The most miniature lake in Lakeland is Lake Blanton, which covers only 2.5 acres.

 Clearwater Beach is known for its white sand and clear water on the Gulf Coast.
 When people think of Florida, most will think of this beach.
-There are many beach activities, excellent restaurants, great views, and more!
-It is not voted America's Best Beaches for nothing!
+Many beach activities, excellent restaurants, great views, and more exist.
+It has not been voted America's Best Beaches for nothing.

 Most of us know and love Florida for its warm weather.
 Lakeland summers are long and hot, with on-and-off rain.
-Perfect situation to live near bodies of water to cool off during the heat of summer!
-The winter season is ordinarily short and relaxed, which is ideal for those who prefer warm weather.
+It is the perfect situation to live near bodies of water to cool off during the summer heat!
+The winter season is ordinarily short and relaxed, ideal for those who prefer warm weather.

 The typical range for temperature in Lakeland, Florida, is between 50º and 90º.
-The hottest time of the year is between May and October, and the coolest times are between December and February.
+The hottest time of the year is between May and October, and the most incredible times are between December and February.